 When he is not working on an NAACC project, restoring or showing one of his cars, judging at a Concours or some other type of automotive event, John is driving one his vintage cars.
 He has participated in many CCCA Caravans with his wife and two sons JJ and David.
 He believes sharing the hobby with friends and family is very important.
 He has been inducted into three automotive Hall of Fames and is the only Canadian recipient of the Lee Iaccoca Award.
 John resides with Koko, his wife of 43 plus years, in Belcarra British Columbia located near Vancouver BC.

 The Judging Process

 The class winners will be determined by the average of the overall scores and will be awarded first, second and third places.
-Only class winners will be eligible for the Best of Show Award.
+Only Class winners will be eligible for the Best of Show Award.
 Score sheets will not be returned and final scores will not be discussed with judge teams.

 John (JJ) Carlson